samyuktaakannan/samyuktaakannan/README.md

 <h1 align="center">Hi, I'm Samyukta</h1>
 <h3 align="center">I am a highly organized and prompt individual with a strong passion for continuous learning.
 I am seeking opportunities to contribute to an organization that allows me to demonstrate my capabilities and cultivate my creative potential.
-Beyond my academic achievements, I have presented a TED talk on the "Story of Ethical AI."
+Beyond my academic achievements, I have presented a TED talk on "Story of Ethical AI."
 My objective is to continually expand my knowledge and skills, bringing innovative thinking and fresh perspectives to the organizations I collaborate with.</h3>

 - 📝 Student at **PSG College of Technology, Coimbatore**